 If you want to have a successful email marketing campaign, it is crucial to have a well-organized schedule.
 To achieve this, you have to find the perfect time of the day to send your emails to your customers.
 The best time is the transition period of the day, such as before you go to bed, after you come home, when you go to work, etc. However, we’ll get more in-depth into this step.

-GetResponse’s study has also shown that the open rate from Tuesdays to Thursdays is higher for 10-20% in comparison with Monday and Friday, and even about 250% higher than on the weekends.
+GetResponse’s study has also shown that the open rate from Tuesdays to Thursdays is higher by 10-20% compared to Monday and Friday, and even about 250% higher than on the weekends.
 However, this doesn’t mean that you can’t send your email marketing emails during the other days of the week.

 Keep in mind that the best day of the week to send out emails highly depends on the audience you are serving.
 For instance, if you are within the beauty, fashion, or social-focused brands industries, weekends might be the better alternative for you, after all.